christianh814/gokp/README.md

 # Testing

-I've hand tested this on Ubuntu 21.04, Fedora 34, and Mac OS x Big Sur (11.6) all on X86_64.
+I've hand tested this on Ubuntu 21.04, Fedora 34, and Mac OS X Big Sur (11.6) all on X86_64.

 I currently don't have any binaries, so you will need to install this via golang (I'm using 1.17.1)o